 Hvammsvegur, 845 Flúðir, Iceland

 Reykjadalur Hot Spring River

 In a desolate valley near Hveragerði, 45 kilometers from Reykjavik, the great outdoors beckons you.
 Here, hot springs, flowing rivers, and mud pools steam and bubble like a cauldron.
-The walking trail to reach the river is steep and narrow, although there are options to ride horseback through the geothermal valley or venture with a guide.
-Reykjadalur Hot Spring River is a popular place for locals, but lesser-known to tourists, so if you wish to relax in mineral-rich waters amidst emerald mountains along with the locals, this is the place to visit.
+The walking trail to reach the river is steep and narrow, although there are options to ride horseback through the geothermal valley.
+Reykjadalur Hot Spring River is a popular place for locals, but lesser-known to tourists.
+So if you wish to relax in mineral-rich waters amidst emerald mountains alongside locals, this is the place to visit.